 La Folle Journée TOKYO 2019

-The air will be filled with music during the three-day festival – for the 2019 LFJ, a total of some 125 paid concerts and 200 free concerts have been programmed.
+The air will be filled with music during the three-day festival – for the 2019 LFJ, a total of some 124 paid concerts and some 200 free concerts have been programmed.

-The 2019 LFJ theme is “Carnet de voyage”
+The 2019 LFJ theme is “Carnets de voyage – Music inspired by travel”

 All through the ages, composers have drawn inspiration from travel to foreign places, like Mozart to European cities and Haydn to London.

-Under the theme “Carnet de voyage“, the 2019 festival will bring together works and masterpieces created under the inspiration from foreign travels.
+Under the theme “Carnets de voyage – Music inspired by travel“, the 2019 festival will bring together works and masterpieces created under the inspiration from foreign travels.

 How to make the most of La Folle Journée TOKYO 2019